 What is the purpose of Child Life Specialists?

 Child Life Specialists help support the child and family through illness and hospitalization on a social and emotional level.
 Our role is to help children who are in the hospital navigate tough situations emotionally and make it a little more fun, if we can.
-There are 18 certified child life specialists at Floating Hospital.
+There are 18 certified child life specialists at Tufts Children's Hospital.

 What do Child Life Specialists do?

 We support children and their families through new chronic and/or challenging diagnoses.
 And we do this through therapeutic, developmentally-appropriate play interventions.
 Additionally, we prepare patients and their families for medical interventions and difficult medical concepts using child-friendly language – and we help children and their families cope with certain procedures through distraction or engagement.
-We consider ourselves true advocates both for our patients and for family-centered care here at Floating Hospital.
+We consider ourselves true advocates both for our patients and for family-centered care here at Tufts Children's Hospital.

 Where within the hospital do Child Life Specialists work?